 6. Disinherit Individuals You Do Not Want To Receive Your Property

 Again, if you do not leave a will behind, probate courts will distribute your estate according to state intestacy laws.
-These laws create a hierarchy of inheritance among your surviving relatives (known as your heirs) that may not reflect the most current state of affairs between you and your family members.
+These laws create a hierarchy of inheritance among your surviving relatives (known as your heirs) that may not reflect the current state of affairs between you and your family members.

 7. Make Gifts and Donations